Skip to main content

 Map them to owners and proof

-Each requirement is connected to the control, evidence, or decision point the business needs to manage it.
+Each requirement is connected to the control, evidence, or decision point you need to manage it.

 4